 Because of this, I stuck to the high street jewellers, which offered trendy designs that weren't sustainable and were of low quality; they often fell apart with awful fading, tarnish, and corrode - You would be lucky not to have allergic reactions.

-I realized there was and still is a gap to be filled between high-quality jewellery with trendy, fantastic, 'everyday' pieces and elitist pricy high-end brands; that's where we come in.
+I realised there was and still is a gap to be filled between high-quality jewellery with trendy, fantastic, 'everyday' pieces and elitist pricy high-end brands; that's where we come in.

-I believe that luxury is a state of mind, and jewellery should not only be for a particular class of people or occasions.
+I believe that luxury is a state of mind, and jewellery should not only be for a particular class of people or special occasions only.